Erd\H{o}s--Szekeres-type problems in the real projective plane: Discussion

 We have shown in Theorem~\ref{theorem:horton_sets} that Horton sets only contain $\Theta(n^2)$ \projective $k$-holes.
 Since Horton sets only contain $\Theta(n^2)$ \affine $k$-islands \cite{FabilaMonroyHuemer2012}, which is asymptotically minimal, we wonder whether the same bound applies to \projective $k$-islands.

 \begin{problem} For every fixed integer $k \geq 3$, is the minimum number of \projective $k$-islands among all sets of $n$ points from $\RPP$ in general position in $\Theta(n^2)$? \end{problem}

-We have shown in Theorem~\ref{theorem:random_sets} that the expected number of 3-holes in random sets of $n$ points from $\RPP$ is in $\Theta(n^2)$.
+By Theorem~\ref{theorem:random_sets}, the expected number of 3-holes in random sets of $n$ points from $\RPP$ is in $\Theta(n^2)$.
 In the plane, we know that the expected number of $k$-holes and $k$-islands is in $\Theta(n^2)$ for any fixed $k$~\cite{bsv2021_partI,bsv2021_partII}.
 Can analogous estimates be obtained also in the real projective plane?
 We note that the lower bound $\Omega(n^2)$ follows from the planar case.

 \begin{problem} Let $K$ be a compact convex subset in $\mathbb{R}^2$ of unit area and let $k \ge 3$.
 Is the expected number of \projective $k$-holes and $k$-islands in a set of $n$ points, which is chosen uniformly and independently at random from $K \subset \mathbb{R}^2 \subset \RPP$, in $\Theta(n^2)$? \end{problem}